Automotive cruise control using PID and CAN

 • Example: Creating a CAN-based scheduler using the Infineon C515c

-• Masters Software
+• Master Software

 • Slave Software